Home

 • fruit in a basket or bowl

-• vegetables that don’t like a fridge anyway, like tomatoes, onions, or garlic.
+• vegetables - the ones that don't like a fridge anyway, like tomatoes, onions, or garlic.

 Store and display them in